DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 However, as discussed in Chapter 3, households tended to be fairly autonomous in their ownership and usage of the home computers and internet access.
-Instead, the trend was towards discrete family/household, even highly-personalized use of the PCs, even those situated in shared, public spaces.
+Instead, the trend was towards discrete family/household, even highly personalized use of the PCs, even those situated in shared, public spaces.
 Additionally, as the trial progressed, there was increasing recognition of personal ownership, particularly as people became more aware that the financial costs of